stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### TIM

-What, so your colon was so inflated [__ERIN__: Yeah!] that you couldn't see-- __[as her doctor]__ 'We have literal X-rays that look through your body, and we cannot see-- We've got a magnetic resonance machine that costs millions of pounds, and your farts have defeated it.'
+What, so your colon was so inflated [__ERIN__: Yeah!] that you couldn't see-- __[as their doctor]__ 'We have literal X-rays that look through your body, and we cannot see-- We've got a magnetic resonance machine that costs millions of pounds, and your farts have defeated it.'

 #### ERIN